 It was tough.
 Neeru had given a definite face to Kiran in Astitva,

 and it was a touch career choice to make.
 But the whole Astitva team -

-Varun, Ajay Sinha and most
+Varun, Ajay Sinha

 importantly Nikki Aneja, they made me feel so comfortable on the sets.